 That was twelve fucking weeks ago, but it feels like twelve years.
 Spunkmeyer dragged himself out of his bunk, sighing as he set about the meaningless and mind-numbing task of making the bed.
 It was a habit now.
 That had been his existence: making the bed.
-Once the bed was made, he walked around to the side of the bunk to remove his graduation uniform from its protective bag.
-The last three days had been spent learning how to wear it properly so he had a good idea of what he was doing.
+When he was finished, he walked around to the side of the bunk to remove his graduation uniform from its protective bag.
+The last three days of basic had been spent learning how to wear it properly so he had a good idea of what he was doing.

 “You got family coming?” someone asked.

 “Sure do,” another recruit replied.
 “Mom, Dad, older sister, Grandma, all coming over from Kansas City.”